skorasaurus/cleboundaries/README.md

 ---------------------------------------
 Wards/

-Cleveland's current ward boundaries; most recently revised by Cleveland City Council in April 2013 and went into effect January 2014.
+Cleveland's ward boundaries from January 2014 through December 2025.
+The boundary changes were passed/enacted by Cleveland City Council in April 2013.

 Available as SHP and geoJSON.

 [Download the Ward Boundaries as geoJSON](https://raw.githubusercontent.com/skorasaurus/cleboundaries/main/wards/2014wardboundaries.geojson)